 International economic sanctions after Russia’s invasion of Crimea in 2014 pushed the country to become more self-sufficient.
 But the recent economic sanctions because of the war in Ukraine is already affecting its local economy.

-As the value of ruble dropped, some sugar producers reportedly now set their prices in U.S. dollars, increasing the local cost of sugar as the value of ruble decreases.
+As the value of the ruble dropped, some sugar producers reportedly now set their prices in U.S. dollars, increasing the local cost of sugar as the value of the ruble decreased.